Awards & Accolades

 Great Place to Work is the global authority on high-trust, high-performance workplace cultures.
 Through its certification programs, Great Place to Work recognizes outstanding workplace cultures and produces the annual FORTUNE "100 Best Companies to Work For®" and Great Place to Work Best Workplaces lists for Millennials, women, diversity, small & medium companies, industries and, internationally, countries and regions.
 Through its culture consulting services, Great Place to Work helps its clients create great workplaces that outpace peers on key business metrics like revenue growth, profitability, retention and stock performance.

-Financial-services firm Edward Jones ranks No. 5 on the 2017 Fortune 100 Best Companies to Work For list in its 18th appearance there, according to global research and consulting firm Great Place to Work® and Fortune magazine.
+Financial-services firm Edward Jones ranks No. 5 on the 2018 FORTUNE 100 Best Companies to Work For list in its 19th appearance there, according to global research and consulting firm Great Place to Work and Fortune magazine.

-According to the Great Place to Work, this year's ranking companies continue to show that a high-trust culture fuels better business results.
-Great Place to Work research shows that list winners keep outperforming the stock market, beating industry rivals when it comes to talent retention and demonstrating higher levels of productivity than peers.
+The 2018 winners continue to show that a high-trust culture for all fuels better business results, according to Great Place to Work.
+The organization's research shows that list winners keep outperforming the stock market, beating industry rivals when it comes to talent retention and demonstrating higher levels of productivity than peers.

-From FORTUNE Magazine, March 9, 2017 ©2017 Time Inc. Used under license.
-FORTUNE and Time Inc. are not affiliated with, and do not endorse products or services of, Edward D. Jones & Co., L.P.
+From FORTUNE Magazine, February 15, 2018 © 2018 Time Inc. Used under license.
+FORTUNE and Time Inc. are not affiliated with and do not endorse products or services of Edward Jones.

 Training Top 125, 2017